-The Council's financial management arrangements conform with the governance requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) Statement on the Role of the Chief Financial Officer in Local Government (2010).
-The financial management arrangements for the Authority and the role of the S151 Officer who is the Deputy Chief Executive (Finance) are detailed as appropriate below.
+The financial management arrangements for the Authority and the role of the S151 Officer, who is the Deputy Chief Executive (Finance), are detailed below as appropriate.

-The governance framework described in this statement has been in place at St Albans City and District Council for the year ended 31 March, 2014 and up to the date of approval of the statement of accounts.
+The governance framework described in this statement has been in place at St Albans City and District Council for the year ended 31 March, 2015 and up to the date of approval of the statement of accounts.